atomix/atomix/README.md

 While Raft dictates that writes to the replicated log go through the resource's leader, reads allow for slightly more flexibility depending on the specific use case.
 Copycat supports several read consistency modes.

-In order to achieve strong consistency in any Raft cluster, though, reads must go through the cluster leader.
+In order to achieve strong consistency in any Raft cluster, though, queries - read operations - must go through the cluster leader.
 This is because, as with any distributed system, there is always some period of time before full consistency can be achieved.
 Once a leader commits a write to the replicated log and applies the entry to its state machine, it still needs to notify followers that the entry has been committed.
 During that period of time, querying the leader's state will result in fully consistent state, but reading state from followers will result in stale output.

 Without additional measures, though, reading directly from the leader still does not guarantee consistency.
 Information only travels at the speed of light, after all.
 What if the leader being queried is no longer the leader?
 Raft and